 - Barriers may include things such as an inaccessible UVA website, an inoperative elevator, a blocked access ramp, the need for a curb cut, or other lack of access to an event or program.

-- Note: This service is managed by UVA’s Coordinator of Academic Accessibility.
+- Note: This service is managed by UVA’s ADA Coordinator .

 To plan a library visit: